 - 1. Remove the yellow label that is securing the shipping lock on the top of the library. - 2.
-Remove the shipping lock. - 3.
-Store the shipping lock in the slot provided on the rear panel (Important: The lock is required if the library is to be returned or transported to a new location at some future time). - 4.
-Replace the yellow label on the top of the library.
+Remove the shipping lock.

+Figure 10 Removing the yellow label and the shipping lock

+3. Store the shipping lock in the shipping lock storage location.